Axis Security Development Model

 Regular vulnerability scanning allows the development teams to identify and patch software vulnerabilities before products are released to the public, reducing the customer’s risk when deploying the product or service.
 Scanning is performed prior to each release (hardware, software) or on a running schedule (services) using both open-source and commercial vulnerability scanning packages.

-The results of the scans are used to generate tickets in the Jira issue tracking platform.
-Tickets are given a special tag to be identifiable by development teams as coming from a vulnerability scan and that they should be given an elevated priority.
-All vulnerability scans and Jira tickets are stored centrally for traceability and auditing purposes.
+The scan results are used to generate tickets in the bug tracking platform and marked with a distinct tag for prioritization by development teams.
+All vulnerability scans and tickets are stored centrally for traceability and auditing purposes.

 Critical vulnerabilities should be resolved prior to release or in a special service release with other, non-critical vulnerabilities, tracked and resolved in alignment with the software release cycle.
 For more information on how vulnerabilities are scored and managed, see Vulnerability management.